-To obtain consent remotely, potential participating parents and guardians will be offered a phone or video call to enable participants to go through the PIS and ICF with the PI or their designate.
-In order to obtain the signed ICF in writing, parents and guardians will be sent the PIS and ICF in advance of the phone/video call, allowing them time to consider the information before consenting, and this will be posted back to site staff.
+To obtain consent remotely, potential participating parents and guardians will be offered a telephone or video call (following local site policy) to enable participants to go through the PIS and ICF with the PI or their designate.
+In order to obtain the signed ICF, a member of the local research team and a witness will call the participating parent or guardian following the BLIPA Telephone Consent Script and SOP.
+A copy of the signed consent form will be given to the parent via post or at the next hospital visit as appropriate.